Wolfspeed: From Strength To Strength

 “These give us the capability to invest more capital in our business,” he explains.
 “We've [secured] three agreements and have a number of others that we are working on that we'll hopefully announce soon.”

-Currently, industry players are also transitioning from four inch to six inch SiC wafer manufacturing, with an eventual shift to eight inch manufacturing necessary to optimise output and yields.
-In the past, such a transition has caused short-term shortages, but according to Lowe, his company's shift from four to six inch wafers has been 'fantastic' with every issue tackled without any major set-backs.
+Currently, industry players are also transitioning from 4-inch to 6-inch SiC wafer manufacturing, with an eventual shift to 8-inch manufacturing necessary to optimise output and yields.
+In the past, such a transition has caused short-term shortages, but according to Lowe, his company's shift from 4-inch to 6-inch wafers has been ‘fantastic' with every issue tackled without any major set-backs.

 “When you are doubling capacity there is much that can go wrong, but the wafer quality on our 150 mm wafers is excellent and that's from customer feedback,” he says.
 “Our doubling in capacity has also given us more feedback on the quality of crystal growth, which we are using to improve the entire fleet and raise yields.”